Preprint

 3.3.
 Methodology

 To complement our analysis, a Random Forest (RF) algorithm was employed (Breiman, 2001).
-This machine learning algorithm constructs several decision trees during training and, afterward, chooses the class that appears most frequently across the predictions of the individual trees to determine the final classification output.
+This machine learning algorithm constructs several decision trees during training and, afterwards, chooses the class that appears most frequently across the predictions of the individual trees to determine the final classification output.

 RF’s main advantage is its ability to capture potential non-linear relationships between the dependent and independent variables, as well as interaction effects between the independent variables, without requiring the researcher to establish them a priori.
 This is particularly important in our context because parametric models, such as the logit model, rely on pre-specified functional forms.
 Consequently, RF might uncover information that the logit model cannot detect.
 Furthermore, the variable importance metrics generated by RF supplement the information obtained from the logit model.
 Such metrics quantify each variable’s relative contribution to the model’s predictive power, allowing us to identify the most influential factors in our context (Hastie et al., 2009).